isidoranedic/week3project/README.md

 the user to see the total nutritional value of all the included recipes.
 Given the meal plan, our application would then be able to generate a shopping list based on the ingredients in each recipe.

-This is mostly just so we can give you some initial feedback on whether your team might want to reconsider your project direction.\
+This is mostly just so we can give you some initial feedback on whether your team might want to reconsider your project direction.

-a link to the documentation for an API your team can use related to the domain.\
+A link to the documentation for an API your team can use related to the domain.

-a screenshot of using a tool to try out the API (like https://www.postman.com/Links to an external site. or https://hoppscotch.io/Links to an external site.Links to an external site.)\
+A screenshot of using a tool to try out the API (like https://www.postman.com/Links to an external site. or https://hoppscotch.io/Links to an external site.Links to an external site.)

 It is an attempt to search for recipes that contain "beef".
 ![Screen shot of trying the API](https://i.imgur.com/oIlRbYf.png)

-example output of running your Java code (see below).\
+example output of running your Java code (see below).

-a list of any technical problems blocking progress (if any) please don't hesitate to ask such questions on Piazza too of course.\
+A list of any technical problems blocking progress (if any) please don't hesitate to ask such questions on Piazza too of course.

-Java code:\
+Java code:

-A minimal example of calling the API from Java.\
+A minimal example of calling the API from Java.

-The output of the program should indicate the result of the request.\
+The output of the program should indicate the result of the request.

 Tools like those above will generate code snippets for you, as will some API documentation pages.
-You can also refer to the code from the Grade API lab activity for examples using OkHttp.\
+You can also refer to the code from the Grade API lab activity for examples using OkHttp.